List of Little Britain characters: Roland

-Roland is a farm boy with a love of pornographic images, or "Pornoo" as he calls it.
+Roland is a farm boy with a love of pornography, or "Pornoo" as he calls it.
 His suggestions for almost any question he is asked is various types of the subject, much to the concern of his family.
 The start of his sketches often sees him putting women's clothing on a pig.
 At the end of each sketch, he will take something off the kitchen table before returning to his room.